kota-yata/p2p-quic-migration/README.md

 ```

 1. Run `make intermediate` somewhere
-2. Run `make server` on a machine behind NAT with your mp3 file at ./static/output.mp3
+2. Run `make server` on a machine behind NAT with your media files at ./static/output.mp4 and ./static/output.mp3
 3. Run `make client` on a machine behind NAT

 You must run the client and server on different networks unless your router supports [NAT loopback](https://nordvpn.com/cybersecurity/glossary/nat-loopback/) (a.k.a.
 NAT hairpinning).

-If the connection succeeds, you should hear the sound from `static/output.mp3`.
+If the connection succeeds, you should see the video and hear the audio from `static/output.mp4`.

 If you hear the sound, try switching the client's network (WiFi to cellular for example).
 The sound will be interrupted for like 3 sec and recovered soon.